OkbaHamdi/OkbaHamdi/README.md

 ### Hey there 👋, I'm Okba
-I'm a Computer Science student and competitive programmer I like to learn the details behind every complex system .
+I'm a Computer Science student and competitive programmer .</br>
+I like to learn the details behind every complex system .</br>
-I aim to acquire extendable knowledge in anything with relation to Algorithms,Mobile Development,Web ansd Crypto.
+I aim to acquire extendable knowledge in anything with relation to Algorithms,Mobile Development,Web ansd Crypto...</br>
-I'm learning something new everyday ! feel free to connect with me !
+I'm learning something new everyday !</br>
+feel free to connect with me !</br>

 <!--
 **OkbaHamdi/OkbaHamdi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.